kubernetes-sigs/security-profiles-operator/installation-usage.md

 Note that selinuxd, if enabled, doesn't set up a HTTP listener, but only listens on a UNIX socket shared between selinuxd and the `spod` DS pod.
-Nonetheless, this socket can be used to reach the profiling enpoint as
+Nonetheless, this socket can be used to reach the profiling endpoint as
 well:

 ```